-What is the best type of water for plants?
+What is the best type of water for houseplants?

-The right type of water is almost as important as the right amount of water when it comes to keeping houseplants healthy.
+The right type of water for your indoor plants is almost as important as the right amount of water when it comes to keeping houseplants alive and healthy.
 Houseplants are picky about their water, just like humans.
-In the wide world of water, there are plenty of different types to choose from, but what type of water is best for your houseplants?
+In the wide world of water, there are plenty of different types to choose from, so what type of water is best for your houseplants?

-If you really feel like you’ve been watering your houseplants just the right amount and giving them the sunshine they need, but they’re still not thriving, it very well could be the type of water that’s preventing them from living their best life.
-Read on to determine what water is best for your houseplants.
+If you haven’t been overwatering your houseplants and they are getting the proper sunshine needed but still aren’t thriving, it very well could be the type of water you’re using that’s preventing them from living their best life.
+Read on to determine what type of water is best for your houseplants.

 This site features affiliate content.
 As an affiliate partner of various brands, we earn commissions on qualifying purchases, at no extra cost to you.
 Please read our disclaimer for more information.

 It is recommended that you test the water using a water testing kit to determine what kinds of nutrients and additives are in the water.
-Chlorine, for example, can stunt plant growth.
-Also, cities may place other additives in the water due to their poor water quality.
+Cities may place other additives in the water due to their poor water quality.

-Filtered water can seem like an excellent option for watering houseplants.
-Just like the name suggests, it filters out the chlorine found in tap water, and it doesn’t have to sit out for 24 hours.
+Yes, filtered water is a great option for watering houseplants.
+Just like the name suggests, it filters out the chlorine and other additives that may be found in tap water.

-Bottled water can be a great alternative to tap water.
+Yes!
+Bottled water for your plants can be a great alternative to tap water.
 Bottled water has typically been filtered and has taken out most of the additives found in tap water.
-Your plants will not have the added salt, which can cause plants to die when some high salt content water is added.
+Bottled water also does not contain high levels of sodium (such as softened water) which can cause plants to die.

 If you have a fish tank at home and you are going to clean it, do not just get rid of the water.
 The water can be reused to water your plants.
 The dirty fish water contains some of the very best nutrients for plant growth.